 If each piece of fabric is large, try doing this.
 Place each piece folded into a gallon or Jumbo resealable (generic Ziploc) bag.
 Then place all these resealable bags into the clear zippered bags that blankets come in.
 Using this method, you will be able to see exactly which fabric is in each zippered bag, and the fabric will not come unfolded when reaching in for only one bag.

 If you're a quilter and use fat quarters cheap plastic storage drawers on wheels are handy.
 I have some tall thin ones with 5 drawers in each.
 The drawers are deep back to front and very similar dimensions to a folded fat quarter so I 'file' them upright in the drawers grouped in colours, plains, patterns and light, medium and dark tones.
-Larger pieces, up to 2 yards, are folded and put in the bottom drawers.
-This allows me to open the drawers and flip through to find a suitable piece.

 I haven't tried this, but I have heard of folding fabric pieces into rectangles and handing the pieces over coat hangers, like you would hang pants.
 Hung this way in a closet or on a rod installed on the wall, it would be easy to see what colors you have and flip through pieces to find what you need.

 Fat quarters and 1/2 yards can be folded into 1/4th's then 1/4th's again, which fit nicely into the Sterlite CD boxes on end, so you can see all the fabric in the box.
 For pieces up to 2 to 3 yards, rolling the fabric at 8" (per Nancy Johnson-Srebro) and folding into thirds will fit nicely into the 22 quart plastic boxes.
 I'm still working on the thicker cloth at 3 yards and above.